payroc/payroc-sdk-dotnet/reference.md

 <dl>
 <dd>

-Delete a secure token and its represented payment details.
+Use this method to delete a secure token and its related payment details from our vault.

+To delete a secure token, you need its secureTokenId, which you sent in the request of the [Create Secure Token](https://docs.payroc.com/api/schema/payments/secure-tokens/create) method.

+**Note:** If you don’t have the secureTokenId, use our [List Secure Tokens](https://docs.payroc.com/api/schema/payments/secure-tokens/list) method to search for the secure token.

-**Note**: If you delete a token, you can't reuse its identifier.
+When you delete a secure token, you can’t recover it, and you can’t reuse its identifier for a new token.
 </dd>
 </dl>
 </dd>